kishwordulal1234/super_cracker/readme.md

-# 💥 PyBlast - The Ultimate Hash Cracking Engine
+# 💥 super_cracker - The Ultimate Hash Cracking Engine

 &#x20;&#x20;

-> **PyBlast** is a high-performance, multi-threaded, auto-detecting hash cracker for Linux systems.
+> **super_cracker** is a high-performance, multi-threaded, auto-detecting hash cracker for Linux systems.
 It supports both CPU and GPU cracking with advanced features like resume, salt support, and progress monitoring.
 Built for hackers and cybersecurity researchers.

 ---